hk-quantum/qday-prize/document/report.md

 - $a_2$: Quantum register for modular inverse calculation in $\lambda$ denominator

-In Version 3, by efficiently using these registers, the number of quantum gates was greatly reduced.
+In Version 3 and later, by efficiently using the registers described above, we achieved a significant reduction in the number of quantum gates.
-The detailed calculation process for ECC addition is as follows:
+The detailed computation steps are shown below:

 |Target Register|Control Bits|Quantum Operation|Value After|Remarks|
 |---|---|---|---|---|